retrofit-lab/ashrae-1836-rp-text-mining/README.md

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.6726629.svg)](https://doi.org/10.5281/zenodo.6726629)

-This repository contains the data and code for the paper "What we talk about when we talk about EEMs: Using text mining and topic modeling to understand building energy efficiency measures (1836-RP)."
+This repository contains the data and code for the paper ["What we talk about when we talk about EEMs: Using text mining and topic modeling to understand building energy efficiency measures (1836-RP)"](https://doi.org/10.1080/23744731.2022.2133329), published in *Science and Technology for the Built Environment*.
 This study was conducted as part of ASHRAE Research Project 1836, Developing a standardized categorization system for energy efficiency measures.

 ## Contents
 - [Citation](#citation)